Rishi Sunak surprises commuters as he sells poppies in Westminster Tube station

 The RBL launched the annual appeal last week with an installation involving a huge red wall covered in paper flower tributes which tell the stories of those in the armed forces community.

-People can support the appeal by buying a poppy, donating at https://www.britishlegion.org.uk or taking part in a 5k charity Poppy Run.
+People can support the appeal by buying a poppy, donating at britishlegion.org.uk or taking part in a 5k charity Poppy Run.

 Register for free to continue reading